 Benefit plan penalties could soon see an upward adjustment to account for inflation.
 Most of these benefit plan penalties have not seen any updates for years.
 It is the duty of benefit plan managers to ensure that their benefit plans meet all employee-notice and administrative requirements.
 Failure to meet the requirements will attract higher penalty assessments.

-According to Kim Buckey, DirectPath’s Vice President of compliance communication based in Birmingham, the list of adjusted penalties will see agencies increase their efforts towards enforcement.
-DirectPath is an employee engagement as well as health care compliance firm.
-She also pointed out that employers should take this as a significant sign to make them look into their processes and notices to ensure that they are in compliance.
+According to Kim Buckey, DirectPath’s Vice President of compliance communication-based in Birmingham, the list of adjusted penalties will see agencies increase their efforts towards enforcement.
+DirectPath is an employee engagement as well as a healthcare compliance firm.
+She also pointed out that employers should take this as a significant sign to make them look into their processes and notices to ensure that they comply.

 Penalty assessments arise following a complaint filed by an employee.
 They also arise when agencies find any shortcomings during routine audits or other forms of investigations.
 According to Buckey, employers would be at an advantage if they were to detect these problems and address them rather than being caught unaware.

 Various government departments will be involved in assessing the new penalties.
-These include the Department of Labor (DOL), the Equal Employment Opportunity Commission (EEOC), the Internal Revenue Service (IRS) among others.
+These include the Department of Labor (DOL), the Equal Employment Opportunity Commission (EEOC), and the Internal Revenue Service (IRS), among others.
 The assessment begins on August 1 and will cover violations that took place after November 2, 2015.